Fun Things to do in Lightning Ridge

 Lightning Ridge always has a sense of humour!

-Driving time on the Red Car Door Tour is only 20 minutes, but we spent a good twenty hours on this one including the stops.
+Driving time on the Red Car Door Tour is only 20 minutes, but we spent a several hours on this one including the stops.

 Yellow Car Door Tour

-Driving the Yellow Tour takes about 45 minutes, but you will probably need two hours if you stop and explore a couple of places.
+Driving the Yellow route takes about 45 minutes, but you will probably need two hours if you stop and explore a couple of places.

 The big sites on this drive are the Three Mile Opal Fields, the Chambers of the Black Hand, Lunatic Hill and the corrugated iron church at the Four Mile Opal Field.